bhofmei/jbplugin-screenshot/README.md

 When increasing the zoom factor, you will likely need to increase the height and width to ensure a full image.

+When selecting the PDF output, you must choose a page size (A3, A4, A5, letter, legal, or tabloid) and orientation (landscape or portrait).
+The height and width parameters do not specify output page size.
+Now they specificy the "viewport" (portion of screen to be printed) of the image to be placed on the output page.
+This may require some trial and error to get the best view.
+Also, the tracklist does not always display well when using PDF output.
+When selecting the PDF output option, it will automatically uncheck "Show tracklist".

 **Note:** Due to the nature of URL-encoded screenshots, default track configurations will be used unless overriden by settings selected in this dialog box.
 Locally added tracks, such as combination tracks, will not be included.

 ##Support for Additional Plugins